sulai1/ObjectTracking/README.md

 The CVTracking Lib project is the common interface, used by the ARTracking and the AARTracking projects.

 ##Content
-ARTrackingLib contains various tracking classes.
+[CVTrackingLib](CVTrackingLib/README.md) contains various tracking classes.
 Each has a UIProperty to be able to change the parameters.
 The common super class Abstract tracker also holds performance and debug information.
-[See details] (CVTrackingLib/README.md)
 ARTracking shows a benchmark with the different Algorithms used.